tonymullen/matrio/README.md

 ### Dot marker placement

-When a player places a card that completes a row-colum combination, that player places a dot marker on the cell in the 3 by 3 grid that corresponds to the intersection of the row-column combination that they just completed.
+When a player places a card that completes a row-column combination, that player places a dot marker on the cell in the 3 by 3 grid that corresponds to the intersection of the row-column combination that they just completed.

 In the image below, the purple player places the ten of clubs in the clubs tray in the rightmost column, completing a row-column combination of the rightmost column and bottommost row.
 Having placed the last card in this combination, the purple player places their dot marker on the corresponding cell (lower right) and the dot score calculated on that marker becomes part of purple's total score.

 ![Board](/images/dot_placement.png)

-It is possible to complete more than one row-column combinations at once, with the placement of a single card.
+It is possible to complete multiple row-column combinations at once, with the placement of a single card.
 In this case, the player puts a dot marker on each of the cells that correspond to an intersection of a completed row-column combination (there may be up to 3 combinations completed at once in a single move).

 When all nine cells of the grid have been filled, any player who has no markers on the board withdraws from the game.